aave/aip/content/aips/cce7b8af0848-AIP-Add-GUNI-to-AMM-Market.md

 10. Contracts date of deployments, number of transactions, number of holders for tokens

 Deployed quite recently, around 50 transactions for the pools, only a couple of holders right now, but will most likely change with MakerDAO having integrated it

+## Implementation

+The payload to list the two G-UNI Pools as collateral types on the AMM market and to configure their price oracles is deployed at this contract address: [0x67e4EDE946b3d76c4C505566eB821a1470507d2d](https://etherscan.io/address/0x67e4ede946b3d76c4c505566eb821a1470507d2d#code)

+To execute the action governance simply calls `execute()` method (with no arguments) on the above contract address.

+On execution both pools will be listed with the parameters in "Simple Summary" and with borrowing of G-UNI disabled.

 ## References